jonathan-odonnell/milestone-project-3/testing.md

 4. Verify that if there no search results that satisfy the search criteria, text appears informing the user that there are no products which match their search criteria.
     - Outcome: Pass

-5. Verify that if the user hasn't entered any search criteria the user should be redirected to the home page and a toast should appear informing them that they didn't enter any search criteria.
+5. Verify that the filters button only appears on screen widths below 768px and when the user clicks it the filters modal opens.
     - Outcome: Pass

-6. Verify that the filters button only appears on screen widths below 768px and when the user clicks it the filters modal opens.
+6. Verify that the filters sidebar only appears on screen widths of 768px and above.
     - Outcome: Pass

-7. Verify that the filters sidebar only appears on screen widths of 768px and above.
-    - Outcome: Pass

-8. Verify that when filters are selected and the apply button is clicked in the filters modal or sidebar, the page reloads and only the products which satisfy the search criteria and selected filters are displayed.
+7. Verify that when filters are selected and the apply button is clicked in the filters modal or sidebar, the page reloads and only the products which satisfy the search criteria and selected filters are displayed.
 The checkboxes and radio buttons for the selected filters should be checked in the filters modal and sidebar.
     - Outcome: Pass

-9. Verify that when filters are selected and the reset button is clicked in the filters modal or sidebar, the page reloads and all products which satisfy the search criteria are displayed.
+8. Verify that when filters are selected and the reset button is clicked in the filters modal or sidebar, the page reloads and all products which satisfy the search criteria are displayed.
 No checkboxes or radio buttons should be checked in the filters modal and sidebar.
     - Outcome: Pass

-10. Verify that when the user selects an option from the sort by dropdown, the page reloads and the products are sorted accordingly.
+9. Verify that when the user selects an option from the sort by dropdown, the page reloads and the products are sorted accordingly.
     - Outcome: Pass

-11. Verify that when the user clicks on the pagination links, cards for the products in the relevant positions on the list are displayed.
+10. Verify that when the user clicks on the pagination links, cards for the products in the relevant positions in the reviews list are displayed.
     - Outcome: Pass

 ## Review Details Page